“Honor your father and your mother, so that your days may be long in the land that the Lord your God is giving you.“—Exodus 20:12

-“My father had been contacted a number of times about making a movie that would highlight his exploits,” says Daniel.
-“To date nothing has come of these inquiries.”
+“My father had been contacted a number of times about the making of a movie that would highlight his exploits,” says Daniel.
+“To date, nothing has come of these inquiries.”

 One possible reason for Hollywood’s inability to take on the story of Manfred Gans could be the fact that it’s almost too extraordinary to believe, let alone communicate in the span of a single feature film.
 Take the most evocative elements of Sophie’s Choice, Hope & Glory, Saving Private Ryan, Inglourious Basterds and Schindler’s List—then you’ll start to scratch the surface of his remarkable tale.